IrvingWash/eslint-plugin-optional-params/README.md

 module.exports = {
 	// ...

-	// The 'eslint-plugin' part of the name can be avoided her.
+	// The 'eslint-plugin' part of the name can be omitted here.
 	// Either 'eslint-plugin-optional-params' or just 'optional-params' must be used.
 	plugins: [/* other plugins */, 'optional-params']
 	rules: {